 Frugality is about making each monetary decision with your eyes wide open.
 When you spend money, you consider the happiness factor.
 When you act frugally, you cut out the activities and objects that don’t bring joy to your life.

 Before pulling out your wallet, ask yourself if a new experience or object will bring you joy.
-If it doesn’t, and it’s not a necessity, then you don’t need to buy it.
-That means you can keep drinking coffee if you love it.
-You can also cut out coffee and new clothes if you love something else more.
+If it doesn’t, and it’s unnecessary, you don’t need to buy it.
+That means you can keep drinking coffee if you love it or cut out coffee and new clothes if you love something else more.

 There is no right way or wrong way to live frugally.
 The goal is to stop paying for stuff you don’t care about so you can buy quality products and experiences you desire.

 What matters most to you?
-In my youth, I never really considered that question.
-I didn’t ask myself what I cared about.
-I simply bought things and stowed them in my dresser drawers and closets.
+I never considered that question in my youth, and I didn’t ask myself what I cared about either.
+I bought things and stowed them in my dresser drawers and closets.

 Frugal living encourages you to ask that question.
-It helps you define your values so you can make smarter spending choices that add value and happiness to your life.
+It helps you define your values to make smarter spending choices that add value and happiness to your life.

-To live frugally, it helps to weigh the big and small purchases.
+To live frugally, weigh the big and small purchases.
 The old advice to stop drinking lattes is undoubtedly helpful in decreasing costs, but what if you love drinking coffee?

-Should you give up something you love to do just to save a few bucks.
-No, instead, you can trim other budgetary items that you don’t love as much.
+Should you give up something you love to do to save a few bucks?
+Instead, you can trim other budgetary items you don’t love as much.

 The three largest spending categories are housing, food, and transportation, so to live frugally, it’s best to try and cut back on these expenses first.
 For example, are you willing to live with roommates, car share, or ride your bike to work?